FLO-2DKaren/FLO-2D-Docs/source/tutorials/Self-Help-Kit-Gila/5-Storm Drain.rst

 - **TYPE 3**: Head/flow differential.
 - **TYPE 4**: Flow-depth, continuous.

+For more information on pumps, see the **Storm Drain Guidelines** for `Pumps <https://flo-2dkaren.github.io /FLO-2D-Docs/Build25/flo-2d_plugin/user_manual/widgets/storm-drain-editor/Properties.html#pumps>`_ .

 .. note::
    Set up the pump in the storm drain editor first, then assign the curve data in the **Pump Curves** table.